Independent advice: An oxymoron?

 Qualities of a successful recruiter

-When I was still in my recruiting practice full time, I got calls all the time from candidates requesting advice.
+When my recruiting practice was still my full-time job (It wasn’t until years later that I knew enough to become a proficient career coach), I got calls all the time from candidates requesting advice.
 Sometimes I was representing them in one or more of the opportunities they were exploring and sometimes none of them.
 They called to discuss all the opportunities with me because they trusted the counsel I provided.

 I called an old friend in NJ to discuss the idea of recruiters providing independent advice.
-He does only contingent search, has been in practice since 1985 and is very successful.
+He only does contingent search, has been in practice since 1985, and is very successful.
 He has built his practice upon all the items I mention above.
 Sometimes he wins deals.
 Sometimes he doesn’t.
-He is a very trusted source to his candidates.
+He is a very trusted source for his candidates.
 He doesn’t lie about opportunities.
-He presents both sides of issues.
+He presents both sides of the issue.

 In speaking with some corporate recruiters and recruiting leaders, they also confirmed my assertions on what makes a successful recruiter.
 The best corporate recruiters also follow these principles.